abdelhadi-haddadi/hugo-blog-app/content/creating-pdf-report-in-spring-boot.md

 PdfPTable table = new PdfPTable(3);

-We will put our data in a table; for this, we have the PdfPTable class.
+We put our data in a table; for this, we have the PdfPTable class.
 The table has three columns: Id, Name, and Population.

 Font headFont = FontFactory.getFont(FontFactory.HELVETICA_BOLD);